 Targeted Muscle Reinnervation (TMR)

 Each time a movement occurs, such as bending the elbow or twisting the wrist, signals go from the brain through the nervous system to the appropriate muscle that then performs the movement.
-When the arm (specifically the shoulder and below) is amputated, the nerves that once allowed for the control of the hand, wrist, and elbow are lost.
+When the arm (specifically the shoulder and below) is amputated, the nerves that once controlled the hand, wrist, and elbow are lost.
 The nerves damaged in arm amputees include the musculocutaneous nerve (controls upper arm muscles such as the coracobrachialis, biceps and medial brachialis), median nerve (controls the forearm, wrist and hand movement), radial nerve, (controls hand open and wrist-up movements) and ulnar nerve (controls grasping motion).

 Traditionally, most motorized artificial limbs have been controlled by electrical signals (electromyogram-EMG) from pairs of muscles in the amputated limb.
 This allows for isolated but not coordinated motion.

-With TMR, there are 5 movements the prosthesis can do: elbow up, elbow down, hand open, hand close, and twist wrist.
+With TMR, there are more movements the prosthesis can do: elbow up, elbow down, hand open, hand close, and twist wrist.
 All these movements are controlled by the brain, thanks to the relocated nerves.
 In the past, above-elbow and shoulder amputees had significantly less control over their prosthetics and could at most move their elbow up and down.
 Being fitted with a TMR prosthesis completely changes their lives by giving them more control over their prosthesis and increases their independence.

 TMR is best suited for above-elbow and shoulder amputees because they have completely lost all nerves and muscles that control the arm and hand.
 In the case of below-elbow amputees, they still have some of the muscles and nerves left in their forearm which fire when the brain signals their hand to open or close.
 These signals enable the prosthetic device to operate with normal brain thoughts.